abbyazari/data_vis_statistics_geosciences/README.md

 Last update 2/13/2018

 # License
-The content of this repository itself is licensed under the [Creative Commons Attribution-Non Commercial 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).
-However, the specific code used within the notebooks taken out of context, and to format and display that content is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).
+The content and lessons of this repository itself is licensed under the [Creative Commons Attribution-Non Commercial 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).
+However, the specific code used within the notebooks taken out of context and to format and display that content is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).